This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis

-- Assistance.
-Always tell your airline, travel agent or tour operator when you book if you are going to need assistance when you travel
+Always tell your airline, travel agent or tour operator when you book if you are going to need assistance when you travel.

-- Codeine based medications.
 Some prescription medications, including codeine based medications, are illegal in some other countries.
 Check with the embassy or consulate of the countries you are travelling to and find out if it is legal to bring your medications into the country.
 If your flight is not direct and you have a transfer do check for every country on your journey.
-For example, quite a few long-haul flights stop in Dubai where it is not legal to be in possession of codeine based medication
+For example, quite a few long-haul flights stop in Dubai where it is not legal to be in possession of codeine based medication.

-- Copies of your prescriptions.
-Carrying copies of your prescriptions in your hand luggage will be important if you are stopped and questioned about the medications you are carrying
+Carrying copies of your prescriptions in your hand luggage will be important if you are stopped and questioned about the medications you are carrying.

-- Medication.
 Make sure you have sufficient medication to cover the entire period you will be away.
 It may be an idea to take double the amount you’ll need for your trip.
-This way you’ll have a back-up if you were to lose some of your drugs during your trip.
+This way you’ll have a back-up if you were to lose some of your medicines during your trip or are delayed returning home.
 Always carry your medication in a correctly labelled container as issued by your pharmacist

-- Travel insurance.
 Make sure you have comprehensive travel insurance to cover your trip, and carry copies of your insurance documents with you in case of an emergency.
-Which? have a regularly updated ‘best rate’ table to help you find affordable cover
+Which? have good advice on travel insurance for people with medical conditions.

-- Vaccinations.
-If you are on biologic therapy and need vaccinations for the countries you are planning to visit, do make the nurse aware you are on biologic therapy and highlight that live vaccines are not recommended
+If you are on biologic therapy and need vaccinations for the countries you are planning to visit, do make the nurse aware you are on biologic therapy and highlight that live vaccines are not recommended for you.

 Under European law, disabled persons and persons with reduced mobility have legal rights to assistance when travelling by air.
 It’s important to let airlines know your needs at least 48 hours before you travel.
 If you don’t then you risk not getting the help you need and may even be unable to board the plane.
 However, even if no notification is given, airports are still required to make all reasonable efforts to provide assistance.